jkwmoore/bashrc-jmoore/README.md

 ## Getting started

-Clone this repo and run the bash-setup.sh script to add the required loading args to the bashrc.
+Clone this repo in your home directory and run the bash-setup.sh script to add the required loading args to the bashrc.